 Avoid the bunker just short of the green front right and the green slopes away from you.
 Index three for the men and one for the ladies shows it’s worth.

 This hole sweeps down to the right and requires a drive of about 200 metres left of centre to be in a good spot to approach from.
 A bunker front right is worth avoiding and the huge green slopes away from you

 This is a relatively short hole but you can end up in more trouble than Burke and Wills if offline off the tee.
-Uphill all the way with a long greenside bunker on the right with a two level green.
+Uphill all the way with a long greenside bunker on the front left with a two level green.
 Finding the right hand side of the fairway is the ideal shot

 Beautiful hole with glorious views down to the Jervis Bay from the tee.
 Trees both sides but long hitters can take them on as a good drive will leave you a short approach to the green.